 Entrepreneurs: Rener Gracie

-Made out 8.0 oz premium french terry fabric, this is a perfect medium-weight hoodie for everyday use.
+This perfect medium-weight hoodie is made from 8.0 oz premium french terry fabric.
 With our patented Quikflip conversion technology, the backpack straps are conveniently hidden and completely undetectable when wearing the garment in the hoodie form.

 Deal with Lori didn’t close but the company has expanded its line of quick-flipping hoodies to include full zips, pullovers, rain jackets, and kids-sized hoodies.